systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 Despite all the doubt and reservations I had while working on the
     [initial iteration] of the project, the result has been truly satisfying.
-Continuing to release and deploy [new versions of the application] has been a
+Continuing to release and deploy [new versions of the application] has been
-    been trivial compared to my past experiences publishing web applications — every update so far has gone out without a problem.
+    trivial compared to my past experiences publishing web applications — every update so far has gone out without a problem.
 But most importantly, I learned a ton about common DevOps tools and practices
     that I had little experience with before.